Build custom experiences

 I’ve paused an experience and I would like to change the traffic allocation to bucket more users into the control.
 When I try to do this, I cannot change the allocation in the control.
 Why is that?

-As mentioned, for many reasons, but principally in the interests of statistical robustness, we do not allow changes to splits that will result in users flipping from the variation into the control.
+As previously mentioned, changes to splits that result in users flipping from the variation into the control aren’t allowed, primarily to maintain statistical robustness.
 Instead, we recommend duplicating the experience and re-running it with the desired split.

 Further reading